syncfusion-content/maui-docs/MAUI/Chat/time-break.md

 ## Template for time break view

-The `SfChat` allows to load custom template for time break view using the `TimeBreakTemplate` property.
+The `Chat` control allows to load custom template for time break view using the `TimeBreakTemplate` property.

 {% tabs %}
 {% highlight xaml hl_lines="9 21" %}